Islamist uprising in Syria: Economic downturn

 According to historian Patrick Seale, the "economic boom following the October War had run out of steam, and new inequalities were created".
 Raphael Lefevre adds that the emergence of secular ideology had led to the "overturning of traditional structures of political and socioeconomic power".
 Additionally, a decrease in Gulf countries' economic support, the cost of Syria's military campaign in Lebanon, and the take-in of several refugees from the conflict all further exacerbated Syria's economic livelihood.

 Economic impact of state socialism adopted by the Ba'athist government as well as rising assertiveness of Alawites in the new socio-political system resulted in the alienation of the traditional elites, landowners, industrialists and the bourgeoisie.
 Their support shifted in favour of the Islamic opposition which positioned itself as ideological defenders of private property and free trade.

 Phases of the Insurgency

 Phase One: Clandestine Terrorist Operations 1976–1979

-1976 marked the Syrian army's intervention in the Lebanese civil war, initially against the Palestinian guerrillas (PLO).
+1976 marked the Syrian army's intervention in the Lebanese Civil War, initially against the Palestinian guerrillas (PLO).
 This was received with surprise across the Arab world and contributed to pre-existing reasons for discontent with the Syrian government.
 Historian Patrick Seale described this attack as "slaughtering Arabism's sacred cow".

 In the same year, Syria experienced sporadic terror attacks, mostly explosions and assassinations.
-The killings were largely aimed at prominent government officials, including doctors and teachers.
-Most of the victims were Alawis, "which suggested that the assassins had targeted the community" but "no one could be sure who was behind" the killings.
-The Muslim Brotherhood was considered to be behind the violence.
+The killings were largely aimed at prominent military officers, bureaucrats and government officials, including doctors and teachers.
+Most of the victims were Alawites, which led some to suggest "that the assassins had targeted the community" but "no one could be sure who was behind" the killings.

 The Iraqi government of Saddam Hussein had supported the insurgents with a steady flow of arms and supplies.
+General Rifa'at al-Assad, younger brother of Hafez al-Assad, became a powerful figure in the Ba'ath party and Syrian politics, as a result of his activities in the Lebanese Civil War.
+Rifa'at's corruption as well as the sectarian excesses of his increasingly autonomous Alawite loyalist private militias provoked widespread resentment across the Syrian population.
+As a result, internal situation in Syria became further destabilized and protests spread further across the cities.